RickRinewalt/pipeline/README.md

 ```
 npx claude-flow@alpha swarm "Review all the open issues and crack on with deploying the project feature-by-feature, following the full YOLO protocols.
 When completing features, always follow CI/CD; branch, PR, merge if you can, sync, repeat.
 Keep going and don't stop!
 Good luck on your mission 🫡"
 ```

+## Side Note on Codespaces vs DevPod
+* DevPod is built around the **open `devcontainer.json` standard**—the same standard used by both GitHub Codespaces and VS Code Remote Containers.
+It takes that configuration file and runs your environment anywhere: locally, in a cloud VM, over SSH, or even on Kubernetes ([github.com][1]).
+* DevPod is an open‑source, provider‑agnostic implementation of the **devcontainer** standard.

+In summary:
+* **GitHub Codespaces** is a hosted service built around `devcontainer.json`.
+* **DevPod** also uses `devcontainer.json`, but gives you full control over where and how they run—making it a flexible **alternative to relying on devcontainers being hosted in Codespaces**.

+[1]: https://github.com/loft-sh/devpod?utm_source=chatgpt.com "loft-sh/devpod: Codespaces but open-source, client-only ... - GitHub"
+[2]: https://www.loft.sh/blog/introducing-devpod-codespaces-but-open-source?utm_source=chatgpt.com "Introducing DevPod: Open Source Alternative to Codespaces - Loft.sh"